rdsea/sys4bigml/tutorials/edgemodelop/README.md

 ## IoT Streaming data

 In this section, we will build the simplest streaming pipeline for IoT using MQTT protocol provided by [HiveMQ](https://www.hivemq.com/).
-To have a well understanding of the Pub/Sub mechanism, you may prefer to [this](https://youtu.be/jTeJxQFD8Ak)
+To have a well understanding of the HiveMQ Pub/Sub mechanism, you may prefer to [this](https://youtu.be/jTeJxQFD8Ak)

 Here, our model includes two clients (one publisher and one subscriber) and one MQTT broker.
 The Raspbian-Rasp will play as a data collector and publish data to the MQTT broker running on the Ubuntu-Rasp, while your computer will be a subscriber which may save data to database for pre-processing or ML training later.

 First, you need to implement an MQTT broker for receiving and forwarding messages.
-HiveMQ provides a community edition to help you build your own broker at the following [link](https://github.com/hivemq/hivemq-community-edition)
+HiveMQ provides a community edition to help you build your own broker at the following [link](https://github.com/hivemq/hivemq-community-edition). *You should not use the public broker as this may lead to data leak.*

-Note: DO NOT use public broker as this may lead to data leak.
+Note: *We have built many IoT data pipelines that you can reuse from [Big Data Platforms](https://version.aalto.fi/gitlab/bigdataplatforms/cs-e4640/-/tree/master/tutorials) and [IoTCloudSamples](https://github.com/rdsea/IoTCloudSamples)

 After having an MQTT broker running on the Unbuntu-Rasp, we start initializing a subscriber on your computer.
 A python application is prepared in `mqtt/subcriber.py` to help you subscribe to the right topic and save data to an `CSV` file.
 Then, another application in `mqtt/publisher.py` will simulate a sensor collecting data then publish it to a pre-set topic (this app should be run on Raspbian-Rasp).

 While running those applications, you may need to set the `ip address` and `port` of you MQTT broker using options `--host`, `--port` or data collecting interval using `--interval`

 ## Machine Learning Models under Testing